leeper/opinioncourse/Notes/Week4.md

 * Feldman's goal is to show that opinions (despite not being structured ideologically), do have some kind of structure.
 How well does he succeed in demonstrating that?
 Why?

 ## Smith et al.
+* *Don't worry too much about the structural equation models (24--28).
+They're not important for us.*
+* How does behavioral genetics research analyze the "heritability" of traits?
+(18--19)
+* What is the equal environments assumption?
+Why does it matter?
+(19)
+* How do the authors measure ideology?
+(21 for the first study; 23 for the second study) How does this differ from Jost et al.?
+* Smith et al. are talking about genotypes and phenotypes.
+Which do they actually observe and does it matter?
+Can we study the genetic basis of opinions without observing genes?
+* If genes explain ideology and/or opinions, why should we have democratic institutions?
+Mansbridge talks about the importance of deliberation in order for representation to occur.
+If opinions are substantially genetically based, what role is there for deliberation?
+* By contrast, if biology plays no roles in attitudes, is it normatively superior to find that the environment explains all attitudes?
+* Overall, how convincing is Smith et al.'s defense of (some of) the main criticisms of genetic research on opinions?